2026 APSA Department Chairs Mini-Conference

 Join political science departments for the 2026 Department Chairs Mini-Conference and Luncheon to be held on Friday, September 4, 2026, during the 122nd APSA Annual Meeting and Exhibition.

-For the past two years, APSA has organized a half-day mini-conference to provide political science departments with a forum to discuss significant issues affecting the discipline and engage in peer-to-peer collaboration.
+The third annual APSA Department Chairs’ Mini-Conference provides political science departments with a forum to discuss significant issues affecting the discipline and engage in peer-to-peer collaboration.
 The 2026 mini-conference will take place from 8:00 a.m. to 1:30 p.m.

 2026 Theme: Strengthening Political Science Departments